fabriciopirini/clojure-rest-api/README.md

 **Parameters**

 - `"simulationId":number` id of simulation
-- `"col":number` collumn to be accessed
+- `"col":number` column to be accessed
 - `"row":number` row to be accessed

 **Response**